 I have had a few people remark to me their opinion that it's just plain impossible to develop websites on Windows.
-Then, how have I been doing it for the past ten years?
+Then, how have I been doing it for the past twenty years?

 But wait, you say.
 Powershell is way different from Bash, Windows doesn't come with a package manager, and all the tutorials out there talk about installing Cygwin.
 All these things are easy to overcome if you know how.